hotwaxlab/ocellight-perception-bustier/firmware/README.md

 1. Apply an overall brightness modifier to all pixels, according to the position of the brightness potentiometer
 1. Drive each LED accordingly

-If serial communication is enabled, the firmware can communicate key operational parameters to a debugger/monitor, and an external user can query and modify the firmware's behavior.
+If serial communication is enabled, the firmware can communicate key operational parameters to a debugger/monitor, and an external user can query and modify the firmware’s behavior.

 All sensing and recording is local and short-term.
 There is no long-term data logging, wireless transmission, etc.